dafny-lang/dafny/docs/DafnyRef/Types.md

 By default, a function is `ghost`, and cannot be called from non-ghost code.
 To make it non-ghost, replace the keyword `function` with the two keywords "`function method`".
+[TODO: This use of keywords is proposed to change.]

-Like methods, functions can be either _instance_ (which they are be default) or _static_ (when the function declaration contains the keyword `static`).
+Like methods, functions can be either _instance_ (which they are by default) or _static_ (when the function declaration contains the keyword `static`).
 An instance function, but not a static function, has an implicit receiver parameter, `this`.
 A static function `F` in a class `C` can be invoked by `C.F(…)`.
 This provides a convenient way to declare a number of helper